A blog that dreams of a life without wasted jQuery

 I want $('hoge').on()

-You can easily write this by setting an anonymous function to the second argument of addEventListener(), but the disadvantage of this case is that you cannot remove the registered listener with removeEventListener().
+This can be easily written by setting an anonymous function as the second argument to addEventListener(), but the disadvantage of this is that the registered listener cannot be removed with removeEventListener().

-To avoid this, declare the anonymous function as the second argument in advance and register it.
+To avoid this, you can declare the anonymous function as the second argument in advance and then register it.

-However, depending on the compatibility with IE, I think using jQuery may be an option.
+However, depending on the compatibility with IE, I think using jQuery might be a viable option

 I want datepicker()

-Since datepicker is a specialty of jQuery, it may be difficult to find a package that does not depend on jQuery.
+Datepicker is a strong area for jQuery, so it may be difficult to find a package that doesn't depend on jQuery.

 This time, we will introduce two types of packages.

-flatpickr has a flat design and I think it goes well with Material Design.
+Flatpickr has a flat design that seems to go well with Material Design.

-As for Pikaday, it has a somewhat Bootstrap-like feel to it, and I think it has a simple design.
+Pikaday has a somewhat Bootstrap-like feel and a simple design.

 I want $('hoge').addClass()